Binge Eating Disorder

 Find therapists specializing in binge eating disorder

-What should I look for in a therapist who treats binge eating disorder?
+What to look for in a therapist who treats binge eating disorder

 Most eating disorder treatment includes team approach: nutritionist, physician, psychiatrist, counselor etc. There are different levels of care depending on the severity of the eating disorder.
 The best approach to treatment is holistic and encompasses all of the different aspects and complexities of an eating disorder: physical and mental as well as social and interpersonal function.